 - 7-day free trial

 Better Shipping provides you with complete control of how your shipping rates are measured.
 Allow you to easily set up and manage shipping rates and regulations that are more appropriate for your customers and your store.
 Shipping prices are returned easily and regularly at the checkout, allowing you to relax knowing that your shipping is taken care of.
 Take full control of your shipping rates at every level.
-If you need different shipping rates for your small, medium or large products, Better Shipping has you covered
+Better Shipping has you covered if you need different shipping rates for your small, medium, or large products.

 - Take full control of shipping rates at every level.